cinthialandia/cinthialandia-blog/src/pages/functionalAndClassComponents.md

 ## React components

-Components are like JavaScript functions, they accept inputs (called inputs) and return elements that described what should appear on the screen.
+Components are like JavaScript functions, they accept inputs (called props) and return elements that described what should appear on the screen.

 ## Functional components